 to acquire even more skills.
 One builds on another.

 Take a Course

 Check out your local City’s recreational programs, see if anything interests you.
 Usually there’s almost too many things to pick from.
 It could be a fitness class (pilates, yoga) or a pottery or glass blowing glass or jewellery making class or painting.
 I tried out a silver jewellery making course.
-It was fun, I learnt a lot, and I made some friends in the class.
+It was fun, I learned a lot, and I made some friends in the class.
 I’ve also done tons of pilates classes.
-Those are good too because I’m doing something beneficial to my body which makes me feel more confident because I know I look better but also I’m getting out there and trying something new.
+Those are good too because I’m doing something beneficial to my body which makes me feel more confident because I feel healthier but also I’m getting out there and trying something new.

 Have a Car?

 Lots of cities offer programs to teach you the basics about your car; changing a flat tire, checking the oil, etc. If you take one of these courses, it’ll give you more confidence when you’re out and about exploring.
 You know you’ll be able to handle any emergency like changing a tire.

 There are lots of places that allow you to paint pre-made pottery pieces.
 This will allow you to be creative but also try something new.